Advanced Search

 To encourage accountability, transparency and sustainability, multi-stakeholder partnerships should aim for meaningful representation and participation of women's rights groups and civil society organisations, including those representing youth and groups facing multiple and intersecting forms of discrimination.
 To achieve this, it’s important for all members to be aware of differing levels of power, influence and resources between partners.
 Recognising and addressing power imbalances and inequalities can help ensure that the partnership is fair, inclusive and equitable – and prevent…

 Efforts to engage men and boys in violence prevention are most effective when they take a gender-transformative and whole-of-community approach.
 This involves creating space for men and boys, women and girls to reflect and transform their own personal attitudes and behaviour to influence broader social change.
-This includes recognising and challenging situations where male privilege acts to amplify the voices of male advocates while rendering women advocates invisible.
-Efforts to engage men and boys in a gender transformative way must also consider policy and institutional change to address…
+This includes reframing or shifting patriarchal entitlement, for example recognising and challenging situations where male privilege acts to amplify the voices of male advocates while rendering women advocates invisible.
+Efforts must also consider policy and institutional change to…

 Depending on programme objectives and approach, it might be appropriate to target specific groups of men and boys, e.g. targeted because of their: